AdamGreenberg/covid-booster-shot-screener/question-1.md

 ### CONTENT ###

 # The question you want to ask
-text: Is your complaint about a healthcare provider, insurance provider, or data processing company?
+text: Is your complaint about immunocomprimization?

 # The answer options and page name of destination associated with each answer
 # Add as many as you need.